Hippo Regius: History

 Hippo is the latinization of ʿpwn (𐤏𐤐𐤅𐤍), probably related to the word ûbôn, meaning "harbor".
 The town was first settled by Phoenicians from Tyre around the 12th century BC.
 To distinguish it from Hippo Diarrhytus (the modern Bizerte, in Tunisia), the Romans later referred to it as Hippo Regius ("the Royal Hippo") because it was one of the residences of the Numidian kings.
 Its nearby river was Latinized as the Ubus and the bay to its east was known as Hippo Bay (Hipponensis Sinus).

 A maritime city near the mouth of the river Ubus, it became a Roman colonia which prospered and became a major city in Roman Africa.
-It is perhaps most famous as the bishopric of Saint Augustine of Hippo in his later years.
+It served as the bishopric of Saint Augustine of Hippo in his later years.
 In AD 430, the Vandals advanced eastwards along the North African coast and laid siege to the walled city of Hippo Regius.
-Inside, Saint Augustine and his priests prayed for relief from the invaders, knowing full well that the fall of the city would spell death or conversion to the Arian heresy for much of the Christian population.
+Inside, Saint Augustine and his priests prayed for relief from the invaders, knowing full well that the fall of the city would spell death or conversion to the Arian confession for much of the Christian population.
 On 28 August 430, three months into the siege, St. Augustine (who was 75 years old) died, perhaps from starvation or stress, as the wheat fields outside the city lay dormant and unharvested.
-After 14 months, hunger and the inevitable diseases were ravaging both the city inhabitants and the Vandals outside the city walls.
-The city fell to the Vandals and King Geiseric made it the first capital of the Vandal Kingdom until the capture of Carthage in 439.
+Hunger and the inevitable diseases were ravaging both the city inhabitants and the Vandals outside the city walls who lifted the siege after 14 months.
+The peace treaty of 435 acknowledged the Vandals' possession of the city and King Geiseric made it the first capital of the Vandal Kingdom until the capture of Carthage in 439.

 It was conquered by the Eastern Roman Empire in 534 and was kept under Roman rule until 698, when it fell to the Muslims; the Arabs rebuilt the town in the eighth century.
 The city's later history is treated under its modern (Arabic and colonial) names.

-About three kilometres distant in the eleventh century, the Berber Zirids established the town of Beleb-el-Anab, which the Spaniards occupied for some years in the sixteenth century, as the French did later, in the reign of Louis XIV.
+About three kilometres distant in the eleventh century, the Berber Zirids established the town of Beled-el-Anab, which the Spaniards occupied for some years in the sixteenth century, as the French did later, in the reign of Louis XIV.
 France took this town again in 1832.
 It was renamed Bône or Bona, and became one of the government centres for the Constantine (departement) in Algeria.
 It had 37,000 inhabitants, of whom 10,800 were original inhabitants, consisting of 9,400 Muslims and 1,400 naturalized Jews.
 15,700 were French and 10,500 foreigners, including many Italians.

 Ecclesiastical history

 Hippo was an ancient bishopric, one of many suffragans in the former Roman province of Numidia, a part of the residential see of Constantine.
 It contains some ancient ruins, a hospital built by the Little Sisters of the Poor and a fine basilica dedicated to St. Augustine.
 Under St. Augustine there were at least three monasteries in the diocese besides the episcopal monastery.

 The diocese was established around 250 AD.
-Only these six bishops of Hippo are known:
+Only these eight bishops of Hippo are known: